saumya-vyas/vibe3D/README.md

-# Vibe-Draw 🎨
+# Vibe3D 🎨

-A real-time drawing and image enhancement application that uses Google's Gemini Pro Vision to enhance your drawings.
+A real-time drawing and 2D-to-3D enhancement application.
+Draw on a canvas, enhance your sketches with AI, and generate interactive 3D models from your drawings.

 ## Architecture Overview